-REL 671b, Hebrew Exegesis: The Book of Micah.
-This exegetically focused course explores literary, theological, and hermeneutical issues involved in interpreting the book of Micah.
-Paying close attention to the Hebrew text, we consider the diction, themes, literary artistry, and rhetorical power of this prophetic discourse.
-We subordinate our consideration of grammar and syntax to the larger interpretative issues involved in appreciating the literary artistry of the Book of Micah and assessing secondary scholarship on it.
+REL 674a, Hebrew Exegesis: The Book of Genesis.
+This exegetically focused course explores literary, theological, and hermeneutical issues involved in interpreting the Book of Genesis.
+Paying close attention to the Hebrew text, students consider the diction, themes, literary artistry, and rhetorical power of a variety of narratives in Genesis.
+Students subordinate their consideration of grammar and syntax to the larger interpretive issues involved in appreciating the Book of Genesis as sacred literature.
+Students who are looking for detailed instruction and regular drilling on vocabulary, grammar, and syntax should take the Intermediate Hebrew Prose course instead.
 Carolyn J. Sharp.